Paralegal Course Descriptions

 LEGAL 260: Business Organizations

-Credits: 3.0This course covers the fundamental forms of business organizations in Washington State: the sole proprietorship, the partnership, the limited liability company, and the corporation.
-Topics include the essential components of business organization law (agency law and fiduciary duty law), as well as business formation, liability, operational requirements, management, and taxation.
-Certain aspects of securities law will also be covered.
-No exposure to accounting, economics, or finance required for this course.
+Credits: 3.0An introduction to the law relating to business entities, including sole proprietorships, partnerships, limited liability companies, and corporations, and unincorporated associations.
+Topics include the essential components of business organization law (agency law and fiduciary duty law), as well as business formation, liability, operational requirements, and management.
+No prior legal training or experience with accounting, economics, or finance is required to take this course.

 Course Level Objectives

-- Analyze the respective advantages and disadvantages of conducting business in Washington State as a corporation, limited liability company, partnership, or sole proprietorship.
+- Identify the advantages and disadvantages of conducting business as a corporation, limited liability company, partnership, or sole proprietorship.

 - Understand the different roles that state and federal laws play in the regulation of business entities.